Skip to Content

 These deep fried apple fritters can also be enjoyed with a dusting of powdered sugar instead of this sweet glaze.

+This recipe was inspired by The Grateful Girl Cooks.
 She has an Amish apple fritter recipe found here I thought looked delicious, but needed both gluten and dairy substitutes.

 Deep Fried Apple Fritters